-If you are staying in the South of France with your children or grandchildren, here is the Go Languedoc guide to the best things to do in South of France with kids, as compiled following extensive research and much debate by our 3 boys, Cameron 16, Archie 13 and Finlay 10.
-There were many other items that didn't make it into the Top 10 and we have over 9 years experience of touring around South France and the South of France entertaining our little monkeys.
+If you are staying in the South of France with your children or grandchildren in 2020, here are some great ideas on the best things to do in South of France with kids.
+We live in the South of France all year and our 3 biys grew up here.
+This guide has been compiled following extensive research and much debate by our 3 boys: Cameron 16, Archie 13 and Finlay 10.
+There were many other items that didn't make it into the Top 10 and we have over 15 years experience of touring around the whole of the South of France entertaining our little monkeys.
 If you are looking for a particular activity or want some ideas for your vacation, then please drop me a line (Iain Laverock) and I will be happy to send you some suggestions.
 Enjoy your visit.

 1. Things to do in South of France - boat ride from Marseille to the Calanques